Meet the TCFF moderators for 2016!

 Recently named to 2013 Indiewire Influencers List, Russ Collins has served as the Executive Director of the Michigan Theater in Ann Arbor for 30 years.
 He founded and directs the Cinetopia International Film Festival and the Art House Convergence – the nation’s largest annual conference of non-profit community based cinemas.
 The Michigan Theater is a Sundance Film Festival USA site and was recognized as an Outstanding Historic Theatre in North America by the League of Historic American Theaters.
 Russ was a NEA Media Arts Fellow and was knighted by Republic of Italy for his promotion of Italian film culture in the United States.
 He teaches film studies at Eastern Michigan University and is the host of “Cinema Chat,” a weekly radio program that airs on National Public Radio affiliate WEMU and appears in print for AnnArbor.com.
 He received both a Bachelors and Master’s Degree (in arts administration) from the University of Michigan.

 Deborah Collings Cutler’s love of movies began at a very young age,watching classic movies on "Million Dollar Movies" with her dad too late at night.
 She was hooked!
 At Emerson College, where she was their first female projectionist and at University of London, Deborah studied photography and theatre arts.
 In publishing,she was a freelance photographer and a darkroom lab rat.
 Deborah served as the business manager of the Magic Lantern Theatre (film) in Bridgton, Maine.
 She was a senior photo researcher for the agency Stock,Boston in Boston,MA.
 Deborah was active in the early formation of Boston Light & Sound, then a film dailies system supplier for major motion picture studios in the U.S. She served as Business Manager including managing its in house screening room.
 She has worked in film tech and projection support with the Telluride Film Festival in Telluride,Colorado since 1984.
-Deborah has served as Film Moderator for the Provincetown International Film Festival on Cape Cod in Provincetown, Massachusetts.
-She continues to be fascinated by the stories told on film and by filmmakers.
+Deborah serves as Film Moderator for the Sedona International Film Festival,Sedona, AZ as well as at The Provincetown International Film Festival on Cape Cod in Provincetown, Massachusetts.
+She continues to be fascinated by the stories filmmakers tell us on film and in person.

 Victor Fanucchi is a writer, filmmaker and educator.
 He began teaching at the University of Michigan in 2004 after working in Los Angeles for several years, where he made short films "Chekhov's Gun," "First Prince" and "Dream House," and worked a variety of film-related jobs, including editing award-winning trailers for Sony Classics, October Films and Miramax, as well as organizing film series and filmmaker appearances at the Los Angeles County Museum of Art.
 Based in Ann Arbor, he continues to make features and shorts that play in film festivals around the country.